RoshanPanda/SubscriptionModel/README.md

 # SubscriptionModel
-a sample Demonstration using Scala and ZIO
+A sample Demonstration using Scala and ZIO